 Often, when working for translation agencies or even direct clients, freelance translators don’t receive any feedback.
 If the work wasn’t quite up to scratch, the translator simply won’t be offered any more work.
 Which is unfortunate, because it doesn’t give the translator the opportunity to learn from mistakes and improve over time.
 Feedback is part and parcel of the professional working life.
-In our office, for example, our in-house translators receive training when they first start, followed by quarterly reviews and annual appraisals to discuss their progress, performance and personal development.
+At AJT, for example, our in-house translators receive training when they first start with daily feedback sessions, followed by regular reviews and annual appraisals to discuss their progress, performance and personal development.
 Freelancers rarely get the same amount of feedback.

 Not receiving any feedback can often leave translators assuming that ‘no news is good news’.
 As the translator, you might think everything is fine since you didn’t hear anything to the contrary.
 But that’s not necessarily true, because an agency or a client might just not give you any more work because they weren’t happy with the quality you delivered, and simply don’t tell you because it’s less hassle for them (collating feedback and dealing with the response to the feedback takes time).
 Receiving feedback, positive and negative, is therefore crucial for you as the translator so that you can be certain you are on the right track with your translations and can continue to secure work from that client or agency.
 Receiving positive feedback is the easy part, but dealing with negative feedback can be a little daunting.